Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Numerical results

 Interestingly, since there is a sudden change in the slope of curve $\tilde{j}_{c+}(j_{ext}$) [as indicated in Fig.~\ref{FIG2}(e)], the number of intersection points could be four, which are symbolized by four actual critical currents ($j^1_{c-}$ and $j^{1-3}_{c+}$).
-Analogous to re-entrant superconductivity induced by applied magnetic fields \cite{Cao, Lake}, We call this phenomenon as current-induced re-entrant superconductivity, regarding that there exist two different superconducting phases with two distinct critical current intervals.
+Regarding that there exist two different superconducting phases with two distinct critical current intervals \cite{Cao}, We call this phenomenon as current-induced re-entrant superconductivity.
 Once $h_{v}^{0}$ becomes too large [see Fig.~\ref{FIG3}(d) with $n=480$], $j^1_{c\pm}$ obviously shrink towards zero and hard to be measured in the experiment, while $j^{2,3}_{c+}$ persist.
 Now it exhibits the extreme nonreciprocity only with two positive actual critical currents.